EU adopts Russia sanctions as Crimea crisis deepens

 If that happens, it is likely the EU will move to the next phase of travel bans and asset freezes as soon as leaders meet on Thursday, with the expanded list of names possibly including senior Russian political and military figures close to Putin.

-Even then, it is not clear that Moscow has any intention of backing down or reversing course in Crimea, and there are indications that it could widen its military reach in Russian-speaking parts of eastern Ukraine, too.
+Even then, it is not clear that Moscow has any intention of backing down or reversing course in Crimea, and there are indications that it could widen its influence in Russian-speaking parts of eastern Ukraine, too.

 The EU has said it will further increase the sanctions pressure if that happens, including imposing much more far-reaching trade and financial restrictions on Russia.